 About the Town/History

 The town's early growth and settlement was primarily due to its location at the crossroads of major routes of travel and this is still true today.
-U.S. Route 11 and State Route 55 intersect in the center of town and Interstate 81 is located approximately one and one-half (1 1/2) miles to the west and north of the downtown with two interchanges serving the town.
-Interstate 66 joins Interstate 81 about four miles north of town and provides direct access to the Washington, D.C.
+U.S. Rt.
+11 and VA Rt.
+55 intersect in the center of town and I-81 is located approximately one and one-half miles to the west and north of the downtown with two interchanges serving the town.
+I-66 joins I-81 about four miles north of town and provides direct access to the Washington, D.C.
 Metropolitan area.
 The town is located ten miles west of Front Royal, 81 miles west of Washington, D.C., 18 miles south of Winchester, and 15 miles east of the West Virginia State Line.

 Strasburg was an important part of the Valley Campaign in the early part of the Civil War and Stonewall Jackson knew its streets and often used its hostelry.
-It was he who made Strasburg "the fountainhead of Rail Traffic for the South", when he captured enemy engines in Martinsburg, West Virginia and pulled them by horsepower across roads to return them to the rails in Strasburg.
+It was he who made Strasburg "the fountainhead of Rail Traffic for the South", when he captured enemy engines in Martinsburg, West Virginia and pulled them by horse across roads to return them to the rails in Strasburg.
 From there they were sent south for the Confederate cause.
-During the closing phases of the war Strasburg was again in the midst of the action.
-It is between Cedar Creek Battlefield on the north and Fisher's Hill Battlefield of the south, both accessible to the public with interpretive material.
+During the closing phases of the war, Strasburg was again in the midst of the action.
+It is between Cedar Creek Battlefield on the north and Fisher's Hill Battlefield on the south, both accessible to the public.
 It is in the heart of the counties burned by Sheridan to eliminate the productivity of this "breadbasket of the Confederacy".